 - Heritage characteristics and regulation of heritage

 - Sustainability and Heritage

 - The Burra Charter: Theory and Application

-- The Role of the Architect in a Heritage Project
+- The Role of an Architect in a Heritage Project and Investigating a Building

 - Materials Conservation

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 - Equipment requirements - Audio video equipment required

 - Other requirements - Access to the Internet.
 Admission to degree may be required.

 This subject was previously known as Architectural Culture Research Topics 2.